Frostn1/WhiteMarker/README.md

 # WhiteMarker
-A text animation lib for c
+A text animation library for C.<br>
+based in native C